 config.yamlfile have the higher priority during an installation.
 To set a parameter value in the hosts file, you must remove the parameter from the

 config.yamlfile.
-See Installing IBM® Cloud Private Cloud Native, Enterprise, and Community editions.
+See Installing a IBM Cloud Private Cloud Native environment.

 Defining custom host groups